-Zakaria comes from a well-educated, prosperous, cosmopolitan family; all of his siblings, including his sisters, are college graduates, and most have graduate degrees.
+ZAKARIA AL BAIDANY - Imprisoned in secret prisons 2002-2003, imprisoned at Guantánamo since 2003 - Status: Cleared for release About Zakaria Zakaria comes from a well-educated, prosperous, cosmopolitan family; all of his siblings, including his sisters, are college graduates, and most have graduate degrees.
 They are all eagerly awaiting his release and committed to supporting him as he rebuilds his life.
 Zakaria is the youngest brother; his father's death when he was only 16 set him adrift, and he ended up going to Georgia to support the Chechnyan rebels against Russia.
 He was captured in a violent ambush with three othersone was shot dead, he and the other two were sold to the U.S. government.
 They were sent to one of the CIA dark sites where, as indicated in the Senate Torture Report, he was held and tortured for about a year.
 His treatment when he was first taken to Guantánamo was little better.
-Shortly after he arrived, he complained of a tooth ache.
+Shortly after he arrived, he complained of a toothache.
 He was taken to a "dentist," who (without explanation) pulled eight teeth and sent him back to his cell.

-The government now says, "there is no information indicating that [Zakaria] engaged in activities against the United States prior to detention."

-"there is no information indicating that [Zakaria] engaged in activities against the United States prior to detention."
+The government now says, "there is no information indicating that [Zakaria] engaged in activities against the United States prior to detention." "there is no information indicating that [Zakaria] engaged in activities against the United States prior to detention."
 Now, Zakaria likes to play videogames, especially adventures, and watch American movies.
 He says that when he plays the games and watches the movies, he is transported to another world-away from prison and abuse.
 In the past few years, he has started painting and making dioramas, including a detailed campsite complete hookah, and tea pot simmering on the fire.
 He also enjoys trying different coffees and cappuccinos, within the limitations of prison.
-His dream with camel, is to open a cafe where his customers will be able to play video games while drinking their coffee.
+His dream with camel, He says that when he plays the games and watches the movies, he is transported to another world-away from prison and abuse. is to open a cafe where his customers will be able to play video games while drinking their coffee.
+Legal Representation Zakaria al Baidany is represented by Orrick (Rene Kathawala), Beth Jacob from Healing and Recovery after Trauma, and Marc D. Falkoff.